fmaussion/climate_risks/_sources/ready/01-installation.md

 The steps above should work in nearly all situations and prepare you for the class.
 Here's a brief explanation in case you're curious or need to search for more information:

 We installed [Miniconda](https://docs.conda.io/en/latest/miniconda.html), a minimal installer for the larger Anaconda project.
-Anaconda is a scientific Python distribution, but it includes more tools than you will need.
+Anaconda is a scientific Python distribution, but it includes more tools than you will ever need and is very heavy.

 **Additionally, we made some default configurations:**
 - We set [Conda-Forge](https://conda-forge.org/) as the default channel for downloading Python packages (instead of the default Anaconda channel).